Savage Messiah (band): History

 It was announced on 13 August 2010 that Savage Messiah was to be signed by Earache Records, with whom they signed a worldwide multi-album deal.

 The band entered Grindstone Studios in July 2011 to begin recording what would become Plague of Conscience, once again with producer Scott Atkins.
 Taking breaks from recording to pick up shows with Skeletonwitch, Devilstone Open Air Festival in Lithuania, and then embarking on a 15 date UK tour with label mates Evile, for which they released an advanced mix of the song "The Accuser" On 12 October 2011.

-The band's second album, Plague Of Conscience, was released on 23 January 2012.
+The band's second album, Plague of Conscience, was released on 23 January 2012.

 The first live activity in support of Plague of Conscience saw the band take part in the HMV "next big thing" series of concerts with Evile at HMV Ritz in Manchester, another appearance at Hammerfest and a string of UK headline dates supported by Diamond Plate as well as an appearance at the UK's Bloodstock Open Air Festival.

-In June 2012 the band contributed a cover version of the Metallica song "Of Wolf and Man" to the Kerrang!
+In June 2012, the band contributed a cover version of the Metallica song "Of Wolf and Man" to the Kerrang!
 Magazine "A Tribute to the Black Album" CD which was released on 20 June 2012.

-On 12 December 2012 the band premiered their video for the song "All Seeing I" on the front page of Vevo.
+On 12 December 2012, the band premiered their video for the song "All Seeing I" on the front page of Vevo.

-On 1 July 2013 Savage Messiah entered the studio to record their third studio album, The Fateful Dark, with producer Scott Atkins.
+On 1 July 2013, Savage Messiah entered the studio to record their third studio album, The Fateful Dark, with producer Scott Atkins.
 Once again taking a break from the studio to support Finish metallers Wintersun on a UK tour.
 Lead guitarist/vocalist Dave Silver also took part in a Century Media sponsored guitar clinic at Carvin Guitars in West Hollywood, California before returning to the UK to complete recording.

-Prior to the release of The Fateful Dark the band joined Denver, Colorado Thrashers Havok and Spanish metal act Angelus Apatrida for a 28 date European tour, taking in UK, France, Italy, Slovenia, Germany, Austria, Czech Republic, Spain and Belgium.
+Prior to the release of The Fateful Dark, the band joined Denver, Colorado thrashers Havok and Spanish metal act Angelus Apatrida for a 28 date European tour through the UK, France, Italy, Slovenia, Germany, Austria, Czech Republic, Spain and Belgium.

 The Fateful Dark was released on 10 March 2014 in Europe by Earache Records, 12 March 2014 in Japan by Trooper Entertainment and 18 March 2014 in the US by Century Media Records.

-On 17 February 2014 the band released a promo video for the track "Hellblazer" directed by Tom Walsh (Bullet for my Valentine, Pendulum) and featuring Game of Thrones star Pixie-Le-Knot.
+On 17 February 2014, the band released a promo video for the track "Hellblazer", directed by Tom Walsh (Bullet for my Valentine, Pendulum) and featuring Game of Thrones star Pixie-Le-Knot.
 The video received regular play on UK metal Sky TV channel Scuzz.

 Upon the release of the album Savage Messiah joined Soulfly for 8 dates across the UK, followed by another run of UK headline dates culminating in another appearance at Hammerfest.